Article Snapshot

 Healthcare Records

-The technology could help coordinate medical record sharing while maintaining data integrity.
+In addition, the technology could help coordinate medical record sharing while maintaining data integrity.

 However, healthcare systems must also protect sensitive personal information.